 "I received a report of a disturbance in the area." the Constable said when he reached the pavement on which he and his brother's grandson were seated, still eying the boy suspiciously.

 "That was a misunderstanding." he said, wondering at the actual history behind the Constable's earlier comments.
-"I decided to reply in person to a letter my brother's grandson sent to my hometown in Germany looking for relatives and ran afoul of my niece after I gave her some information she was not happy with.
+"I decided to reply in person to a letter my brother's grandson who was looking for relatives sent to my hometown in Germany, and ran afoul of my niece after I gave her some information she was not happy with.
 She was quite loud, and for some strange reason had convinced herself that I was a member of the Black family in disguise.
 How she became acquainted with the Blacks, considering the fact that she isn't the sort of company they keep, I do not know."

-"Sirius Black's my Godfather." the boy who was and had been eying the Constable as if he were a zoo animal that had somehow ended up on a passenger train since the car had turned up had mumbled so low that it was possible that the Constable hadn't heard him.
+"Sirius Black's my Godfather." the boy who was eyeing the Constable as if he were a zoo animal that had somehow ended up on a passenger train mumbled so low that it was possible that the Constable hadn't heard him.

-"I see..." the Constable who was looking slightly discomfited, possibly because of all of the heads that had started popping up from behind bushes and fences and behind windows the moment he'd arrived said.
+"I see..." said the Constable who was looking slightly discomfited, possibly because of all of the heads that had started popping up from behind bushes and fences and behind windows the moment he'd arrived.

 "Well, I can't exactly order you to go back to Germany, but I can advise you to avoid such 'misunderstandings' in the future, since another call to this location will result in your arrest for disturbing the peace.
 Good day." the Constable said before turning and practically fleeing back to his car.

 "A Constable.
 An actual Police Constable." his brother's grandson breathed as his eyes tracked the car's progress up the street.
 "I haven't seen an actual Constable in Little Whinging in...I can't remember when."